google/yggdrasil-decision-forests/documentation/public/docs/faq.md

 in KDD 2023 for a comparison of model performances trained with different libraries.

+### Can I use the ydf.experimental?

+Any API under `ydf.experimental` should not be used in production environments and may break, be unstable or slow.

 ### Is it PYDF or YDF?

 The name of the library is simply `ydf`, and so is the name of the corresponding